dungeons-of-moria/umoria/docs/manual.md

 Once the character has progressed into killing dragons with but a mean glance and snap of the fingers, they may be ready to take on the Balrog.
-The Balrog will appear on most levels after level 49 (a depth of 2450 feet), so don’t go down there until the character is ready to take on the biggest and baddest creature in the game.
+The Balrog will appear on most levels after level 49 (a depth of 2450 feet), so don't go down there until the character is ready to take on the biggest and baddest creature in the game.

 The Balrog cannot be killed in some of the easier methods used on normal creatures.
 The Balrog will cunningly teleport to another level if a spell such as destruction is cast.
-Also, the Balrog cannot be polymorphed, slept, confused or genocided.
-Magical spells like coldball are effective, as are weapons, but the Balrog is difficult to kill, and if allowed to escape to another level it can heal itself.
+Also, the Balrog cannot be polymorphed, slept, confused, or commit genocide.
+Magical spells like _Coldball_ are effective, as are weapons, but the Balrog is difficult to kill, and if allowed to escape to another level it can heal itself.